Pause (The Boondocks): Plot

 Forced to abandon his family, Robert suffers through grueling rehearsals and evades frequent advances by Winston, who later reveals that Robert has to kiss him in the play's final act.
 Despite this, Robert remains hopeful that the play will pay off with fame, riches, and "white women".
-Huey and Riley eventually attempt to rescue Robert from Winston's cult, but are unable to persuade Robert to leave even though it means kissing Winston on stage; Robert uses a metaphor of contestants on the reality TV show Fear Factor "eating monkey testicles" for a large prize to make his point.
+Huey and Riley eventually attempt to rescue Robert from Winston's cult, but are unable to persuade Robert to leave even though it means kissing Winston on stage.
+Robert uses a metaphor of contestants on the reality TV show Fear Factor "eating monkey testicles" for a large prize, to make his point.

 Two weeks later, the play premieres to a packed house, with Huey and Riley attending.
-Following the performance, Robert expects to be showered with adulation from attractive women, but to his chagrin finds that Winston Jerome's female fans are obese middle-aged housewives.
+Following the performance, Robert expects to be showered with adulation from attractive women, but to his chagrin, finds that Winston Jerome's female fans are obese middle-aged housewives.
 Winston later offers Robert the lead in the film version of Ma Dukes Finds Herself a Man, but flatly demands sexual favors in return.
-Finally fed up, Robert flips Winston off, leaves his dressing room, and returns home with Huey and Riley (though not without enduring more "pause" taunts from Riley, who videotaped the play).
+Finally fed up, Robert flips Winston off, leaves his dressing room, and returns home with Huey and Riley, though not without enduring more "pause" taunts from Riley, who videotaped the play.

 Cultural references

 The character Winston Jerome is a parody of playwright and filmmaker Tyler Perry.
-Jerome's character Ma Dukes (whom he portrays by crossdressing) corresponds to Tyler Perry's character Mabel Simmons—known as Madea.
+Jerome's character Ma Dukes, whom he portrays by crossdressing, corresponds to Tyler Perry's character Madea.

 Winston introduces himself to Robert as Ma Dukes in a dance sequence similar to that of "Time Warp" in The Rocky Horror Picture Show.

 Production

-The script for "Pause" was written over a year before it finally aired.
+The script for "Pause" was written over a year before it aired.
 In the original script, McGruder made little effort to disguise Perry's identity, using a name very similar to Perry's legal name for the character before, under network instruction, changing it to "Winston Jerome".
-McGruder had wanted "Pause" to be the season opener but it was moved.
+McGruder had wanted "Pause" to be the season opener, but it was moved.

 Reception

 Greg Braxton of the Los Angeles Times cited "Pause" as one of the sharpest public criticisms of [Tyler] Perry" and situated it alongside other critiques of Perry's work from African American filmmakers like Spike Lee.

 Leonard Pierce of The A.V.
 Club graded the episode a B+, writing that although the episode felt at times "directionless" it nonetheless featured "a bunch of good laugh lines, a dynamite ending, and an increased role for some characters that have been neglected of late".

-Tyler Perry was infuriated by "Pause", contacting Turner Broadcasting executives and threatening to re-evaluate his relationship with the company.
+Tyler Perry was infuriated by "Pause", contacting Turner Broadcasting executives, and threatening to re-evaluate his relationship with the company.
 When "Pause" aired, Perry had two series broadcast on Turner networks, Tyler Perry's House of Payne and Meet the Browns on TBS.
-Following an encore airing on June 26, 2010, the episode did not rerun again on Adult Swim until May 29, 2020, as a part of a marathon featuring the previously banned episodes "The Hunger Strike" and "The Uncle Ruckus Reality Show".
+Following an encore airing on June 26, 2010, the episode did not rerun again on Adult Swim until May 29, 2020, as a part of a marathon featuring the previously banned episodes, "The Hunger Strike" and "The Uncle Ruckus Reality Show".